CommE2E/comm/docs/dev_environment.md

 yarn dev
 ```

 This runs the same two processes as the web app, but for the landing page.
-Note that the `landing.build.cjs` file (similar to the web app's `app.build.cjs` file) is consumed by the Node server, and must exist in order for the Node server to start.
+Note that the `landing.build.cjs` file (similar to the web app's `app.build.cjs` file) is consumed by the Node server.

 ## Running server

-First, make sure you've ran `yarn dev` at least once in both `web` and `landing`.
-Next, open a new terminal and run:
+Open a new terminal and run:

 ```
 cd server